List of power stations in India: Nuclear power

-Thermal power station
+Thermal power

-Thermal power is the "largest" source of power in India.
-There are different types of thermal power plants based on the fuel that are used to generate the steam such as coal, gas, and diesel, natural gas.
-About 71% of electricity consumed in India is generated by thermal power plants.
+Thermal power is the largest source of power in India.
+There are different types of thermal power plants based on the fuel used to generate the steam, such as coal, gas, diesel, and natural gas.
+About 71% of the electricity consumed in India is generated by thermal power plants.

 Coal

 More than 62% of India's electricity demand is met through the country's vast coal reserves.
 Public sector undertaking National Thermal Power Corporation (NTPC) and several other state level power generating companies are engaged in operating coal-based thermal power plants.
 Apart from NTPC and other state level operators, some private companies also operate the power plants.
 One coal plant was given environmental clearance in 2021.
 Although new plants are unlikely to be built, if more coal is burnt in existing plants it will increase greenhouse gas emissions by India.
 Here is some list of operating coal-based thermal power plants in India.